minhd-vu/USRP-2020/README.md

   * Create a scriptable objects to easily modify the size and color of the planets.
   * Use open source Simplex Noise to have smooth noise to deform the sphere to look more like a planet.
   * Combine multiple noise layers to create a sphere that resembles more of a planet.
+  * Use a mutitude of noise filters to create varying terrain (i.e. sharp vs round mountains).
+  * Use a shader graph to give the planet different colors depending on elevation.
 * [Here](https://www.youtube.com/playlist?list=PLFt_AvWsXl0eBW2EiBtl_sxmDtSgZBxB3) is another youtube playlist by Sebastian Lague that walks viewers through procedural land-mass generation.
 It could be integrated in this project to have more depth to the landscape.
 * [Here](https://medium.com/@peter_winslow/creating-procedural-planets-in-unity-part-1-df83ecb12e91) is an article by Peter Winslow which walks an individual through the creation of a low-poly procedural planet.